yatish27/linkedin-scraper/README.md

     gem install linkedin-scraper

-This gem is tested on Ruby versions 1.9.2, 1.9.3, 2.0.0, jruby1.9, rbx1.9, ree
+This gem is tested on 1.9.2, 1.9.3, 2.0.0, jruby1.9, rbx1.9,

 Usage
 -----

-Initialize a scraper instance for an URL, like this:
+Initialize a scraper instance

     profile = Linkedin::Profile.get_profile("http://www.linkedin.com/in/jeffweiner08")

-Then you can see the scraped data like this:
+The returning object responds to the following methods

-    profile.first_name          #the First name of the contact
+    profile.first_name          # The First name of the contact

-    profile.last_name           #the last name of the contact
+    profile.last_name           # The last name of the contact

-    profile.name                #The Full name of the profile
+    profile.name                # The full name of the profile

-    profile.title               #the linkedin job title
+    profile.title               # The job title

-    profile.location            #the location of the contact
+    profile.location            # The location of the contact

-    profile.country             #the country of the contact
+    profile.country             # The country of the contact

-    profile.industry            #the domain for which the contact belongs
+    profile.industry            # The domain for which the contact belongs

-    profile.picture             #the profile pic url of contact
+    profile.picture             # The profile picture link of profile

-    profile.skills              #the skills of the profile
+    profile.skills              # Array of skills of the profile

-    profile.organizations       #the organizations of the profile
+    profile.organizations       # Array organizations of the profile

-    profile.education           #Array of hashes for eduction
+    profile.education           # Array of hashes for education

-    profile.picture             #url of the profile picture
+    profile.websites            # Array of websites

+	profile.groups              # Array of groups

+	profile.certifications      # Array of certifications

+For current and past comapnies it also provides the details of the companies like comapny size, industry, address, etc

     profile.current_companies